bsurc/docs/docs/scheduling.md

 !!! info "R2 hardware specifications"

-    CPU nodes have 28 cores per node and GPU nodes have 2 gpus per node.
+    Each CPU node has two Intel Xeon E5-2680 v4 14 core 2.4GHz processors, for a total of 28 cores per node, with 192GB of memory.
+Each GPU node has 2 gpus per node.

 The following are the queues available on Borah: